Francisco de la Torre (politician): Mayor of Málaga

 In 1995, De la Torre, by then an independent politician, was elected to Málaga's city council as second on the People's Party list, and joined the party the following year.
 Mayor Celia Villalobos made him first deputy mayor, government spokesperson and Councillor responsible for City Planning, Housing, Projects, Territorial Development and Transport.
 Villalobos left in 2000 to become Minister of Health, and De la Torre became mayor.

 In the 2011 general election, De la Torre returned to the Cortes Generales for the first time in 29 years as the Senate candidate in Málaga with the most votes (341,850).
 He quit this post in June 2014 to concentrate on the upcoming mayoral elections.

 De la Torre's party retained their majority in Málaga city hall in 2003, 2007 and 2011, but in 2015 they had to form a coalition with Citizens; this result still made him the PP mayor of the largest city; he blamed national corruption scandals for the party's decline in popularity.
+In 2019, he needed the support of the two Citizens councillors to form a majority for his sixth mandate.

 De la Torre suffered a stroke in April 2020.
 After a month in hospital, he returned to work.
 Later in May, he marked 20 years as mayor.
 An article in La Opinión de Málaga was mostly positive on his two decades, apart from some expensive failed projects such as the Museum of Gems, and sanitation worker strikes.

 In September 2022, De la Torre announced that he would stand for mayor for the sixth time in the May 2023 elections, by which time he would be 80.
+His party returned to majority government for the first time in eight years, increasing their share from 14 to 17 of the 31 seats amidst the wipeout of Citizens.
+In May 2025, he marked a quarter of a century as mayor.